Are you searching for simple time management tips that are not only practical, but realistic?

 What if you took another approach?
 What if you actually pressed the pause button on your day, gave yourself a little break, and took that time…just for yourself?

-So, the next time a cancellation comes across your calendar, why not go for a brief walk, take a nap, enjoy a hot cup of tea, watch an episode of your favorite TV show, or read your favorite blog or magazine?
+The next time a cancellation comes across your calendar, why not go for a brief walk, meditate, or enjoy a hot cup of tea?

-One of the easiest ways to make sure you arrive on time to meetings and appointments is to simply budget more time for your travels.
+One of the easiest ways to make sure you arrive on time to meetings and appointments is to simply budget more travel time for yourself.

 How about taking two minutes to walk from your home to the closest bus which is actually a quarter of a mile away?
 Yeah, it will probably take you a bit more than two minutes to walk to the bus stop.